Sign In Register

 Safety Score

-Frisco has an average annual temperature of 65°F (18°C).
+Frisco enjoys a temperate climate with an average annual temperature of 65°F (18°C).
 Winters average 47°F in January while summers reach 81°F in July.
-Annual precipitation is 61.6 inches.
+The area gets 302 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 61.6 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 40.
+The city sits at an elevation of 4 feet, near sea level.

 Temperature